Deer Eyes has captured a Silver Medal for fiction in the Independent Publisher book awards.

 SOME READER COMMENTS ABOUT DEER EYES

-“Probably one of the best novel I have ever read.
+“Probably one of the best novels I have ever read.
 The plotting is very clever.
 Script writers should do half as well.” – Harrison Ellenshaw, Los Angeles

 “I couldn’t put it down.
 Absolutely loved it.”